aldahick/barnacle/README.md

 decorators which allow you to automatically build GraphQL type definitions from Typescript classes.

+## Warning

+Barnacle is in very early stages - each version should be stable for use in production, but breaking API changes are likely to occur semi-regularly between versions.
+This will be the case until v0.2.0 is released, at which point the API will be stable based on the minor version.
+(When v1.0.0 is released, the API will be stable based on the major version - but that's a long way away.)

 ## Usage

 Make sure you have the `reflect-metadata` package installed (`npm i reflect-metadata`),